-a) Basis of accounting
+b) Basis of accounting

-The financial statements of RCOT have been prepared on the going concern basis under the historical cost convention, as modified by the valuation of fixed asset investments and in accordance with applicable Accounting Standards having regard to the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102), effective 1st January 2019, Companies Act 2006 and Charity and Trustees Investment (Scotland) Act 2005.

-The financial statements are prepared in Sterling, which is th functional currency of the company and the reported amounts have been rounded to the nearest £'000.
+The financial statements of the Group and the Company have been prepared on the going concern basis under the historical cost convention as modified by the valuation of fixed asset investment and in accordance with applicable accounting standards.
+The functional currency is Sterling and these amounts have been rounded to the nearest £'000.

-b) Going concern
+c) Going concern